Photo: libre-software.net. License: CC BY-SA 4.0

 At this point, Nginx doesn’t know it should use php-fpm to process .php files.

-Open the default Nginx server block configuration file:sudo nano /etc/nginx/sites-available/default
+Open the configuration file:sudo nano your_domain

-Add index.php to the list:index index.php index.html index.htm index.nginx-debian.html;
+And add index.php to the list:index index.php index.html index.htm index.nginx-debian.html;

-Uncomment the following four lines by removing the #
+Then, find the “location” block and uncomment the following four lines by removing the #

 at the beginning of each line: